bacula-web/bacula-web/website/docs/about/index.md

 # About the project

+## What is Bacula-Web?

-Bacula-Web is a php web based tool that provide you a summarized view of jobs, pools and volumes.
-Its obtain his information from your bacula catalog database.
+Bacula-Web is a PHP web-based tool that provides you with a summarized view of jobs, pools, and volumes.
+It obtains its information from your Bacula catalog database.

-This tool provide you information on the last day jobs status, medias and pool usage, catalog size usage, and even more ...
+This tool provides you with information on the last day's jobs status, media and pool usage, catalog size usage, and even more ...

 All features are described in the [features](/docs/about/features) page.